Michelle Heyman

+She has previously played for W-League teams Central Coast Mariners, Sydney FC, and Adelaide United, as well as the Western New York Flash in the American National Women's Soccer League.

+Early life and education

+Michelle Pearl Heyman was born on 4 July 1988.

 Club career

 Heyman began playing at the age of 11 with the Warilla Wanderers.
 She later played for Port Kembla FC and Shellharbour City before signing with Illawarra Stingrays in the New South Wales Women's Super League (now NPL NSW Women's).
 She has returned to play for the Stingrays several times between W-League seasons.

 Prior to the beginning of the 2008–09 W-League season, Heyman trialled for Sydney FC.
 Out of 120 triallists, she was one of only ten to be signed by the club.

 Heyman signed from Sydney FC in the off-season to join Central Coast Mariners.
 On her debut for the Mariners, Heyman scored a double against her old club, Sydney FC.

 In 2009, Heyman won the Golden Boot award for most goals scored during the League season along with the Julie Dolan Medal as the 2009 W-League player of the year.

 In 2010, Heyman signed with Canberra United.
 During the 2011–12 W-League season, she was the leading goal-scorer in the league as Canberra United won the W-League premiership/championship double.

 Heyman spent five months in 2012 playing in Denmark for Brøndby IF.
 She returned to Canberra United in time for the start of the 2012–13 W-League season.

 On 9 July 2015, Heyman signed with US side Western New York Flash where she played nine matches in the 2015 National Women's Soccer League season.

 In 2016, rejoined the Illawarra Stingrays in the NPL NSW Women's competition during the W-League off-season.

-On 21 July 2018 it was announced that Heyman was leaving Canberra United after eight seasons.
+On 21 July 2018, it was announced that Heyman was leaving Canberra United after eight seasons.
 She made 93 appearances for Canberra, and scored 56 goals.
 She won the Golden Boot twice, and won two Championship Titles and three Premierships.

-On 24 August 2018 Adelaide United announced they had signed Heyman to a one-year contract for the 2018–19 W-League Season.
+On 24 August 2018, Adelaide United announced they had signed Heyman to a one-year contract for the 2018–19 W-League Season.
 At the end of the season, Heyman left Adelaide.
-After a season not playing soccer, Heyman returned to the W-League, signing with Canberra United.
+After a season not playing soccer but rather coaching at a Sydney secondary school, Heyman returned to the W-League, signing with Canberra United.

+On 13 January 2024, Heyman became the first W-League player to score 100 league goals following a 50th minute goal against Adelaide United.
+As from May 2025 she has the record for most appearances in the A-League Women/W-League at 202 and the most goals scored at 119.